skjerns/NT1-HRV/artefact_viewer_instructions.md

 		   artefact or not, annotate an artefact.
 Your task is to be loose, another persons job will be to double check and be strict.

+Please have a look at the folder c:/nt1-hrv/examples to see what is an artefact and what not.

 ### Viewer controls